centreon/centreon-archived/doc/en/installation/from_sources.rst

 After saving the file, please reboot your operating system to apply the changes.

-Timezone and mandatory PHP parameters should be set: go to `/etc/php/7.1/cli/conf.d` or `/etc/php/7.1/apache2/conf.d` directory and create a file named `centreon.ini` which contains the following lines: ::
+Timezone and mandatory PHP parameters have to be set: go to `/etc/php/7.1/cli/conf.d` or `/etc/php/7.1/apache2/conf.d` directory and create a file named `centreon.ini` which contains the following lines: ::